GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

 # Create a Language Understanding Application

-The Language Understanding service enables you to define a language model that applications can use to interpret natural language input from users,  predict the users *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.
+The Language Understanding service enables you to define an app that encapsulates a language model that applications can use to interpret natural language input from users,  predict the users *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.

-For example, a language model for a clock application might be expected to process input such as:
+For example, a language understanding app for a clock application might be expected to process input such as:

 *What is the time in London?*

 This kind of input is an example of an *utterance* (something a user might say or type), for which the desired *intent* is to get the time in a specific location (an *entity*); in this case, London.

-> **Note**: The task of the language model is to predict the user's intent, and identify any entities to which the intent applies.
-It is <u>not</u> the job of the language model to actually perform the actions required to satisfy the intent.
-For example, the clock application can use a language model to discern that the user wants to know the time in London; but the application itself must then implement the logic to determine the correct time and present it to the user.
+> **Note**: The task of the language understanding app is to predict the user's intent, and identify any entities to which the intent applies.
+It is <u>not</u> its job to actually perform the actions required to satisfy the intent.
+For example, the clock application can use a language app to discern that the user wants to know the time in London; but the client application itself must then implement the logic to determine the correct time and present it to the user.

 ## Clone the repository for this course